amirweiss15/academic-kickstart/content/home/publications.md

 ## **Conference Papers** ##

-•	**Weiss, A.** and Yeredor, A., “Blind Calibration of Sensor Arrays for Narrowband Signals with Asymptotically Optimal Weighting”, Accepted for publication to _the 27th European Signal Processing Conference, EUSIPCO 2019_, in June 2019.
+•	**Weiss, A.** and Yeredor, A., “[Blind Calibration of Sensor Arrays for Narrowband Signals with Asymptotically Optimal Weighting](https://ieeexplore.ieee.org/abstract/document/8902742)”, in _Proc. of the 27th European Signal Processing Conference, EUSIPCO 2019_, pp. 1--5, Sep.
+2019.

-•	**Weiss, A.** and Yeredor, A., “[Asymptotically Optimal Recovery of Gaussian Sources from Noisy Stationary Mixtures: The Least-Noisy Maximally-Separating Solution](https://ieeexplore.ieee.org/document/8682761)”, in _Proc.
-IEEE Int.
-Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 5466 - 5470, May 2019.
+•	**Weiss, A.** and Yeredor, A., “[Asymptotically Optimal Recovery of Gaussian Sources from Noisy Stationary Mixtures: The Least-Noisy Maximally-Separating Solution](https://ieeexplore.ieee.org/document/8682761)”, in _Proc. of IEEE Int.
+Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 5466--5470, May 2019.

-•	**Weiss, A.** and Yeredor, A., “[Online Adaptive Quasi-Maximum Likelihood Blind Source Separation of Stationary Sources](https://ieeexplore.ieee.org/document/8646120)”, in _Proc. of 2018 IEEE International Conference on the Science of Electrical Engineering in Israel (ICSEE)_, pp. 1 - 5, Dec.
+•	**Weiss, A.** and Yeredor, A., “[Online Adaptive Quasi-Maximum Likelihood Blind Source Separation of Stationary Sources](https://ieeexplore.ieee.org/document/8646120)”, in _Proc. of 2018 IEEE International Conference on the Science of Electrical Engineering in Israel (ICSEE)_, pp. 1--5, Dec.
 2018.

-•	**Weiss, A.** and Yeredor, A., “[Bounds on Passive TDOA Estimation in Mixtures](https://ieeexplore.ieee.org/document/8450810)”, in _Proc.
-IEEE Workshop on Statistical Signal Processing (SSP)_, pp. 447 - 451, June 2018.
+•	**Weiss, A.** and Yeredor, A., “[Bounds on Passive TDOA Estimation in Mixtures](https://ieeexplore.ieee.org/document/8450810)”, in _Proc. of IEEE Workshop on Statistical Signal Processing (SSP)_, pp. 447--451, June 2018.

-•	**Weiss, A.** and Yeredor, A., “[Non-Iterative Missing Samples Recovery of ECG Signals by LMMSE Estimation for an Autoregressive Cyclostationary Model](https://ieeexplore.ieee.org/document/8462567)”, in _Proc.
-IEEE Int.
-Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 930 - 934, Apr.
+•	**Weiss, A.** and Yeredor, A., “[Non-Iterative Missing Samples Recovery of ECG Signals by LMMSE Estimation for an Autoregressive Cyclostationary Model](https://ieeexplore.ieee.org/document/8462567)”, in _Proc. of IEEE Int.
+Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 930--934, Apr.
 2018.

-•	**Weiss, A.** and Yeredor, A., Cheema, S. A. and Haardt, M., “[On Consistency and Asymptotic Uniqueness in Quasi-Maximum Likelihood Blind Separation of Temporally-Diverse Sources](https://ieeexplore.ieee.org/document/8462571)”, in _Proc.
-IEEE Int.
-Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 4459 - 4463, Apr.
+•	**Weiss, A.** and Yeredor, A., Cheema, S. A. and Haardt, M., “[On Consistency and Asymptotic Uniqueness in Quasi-Maximum Likelihood Blind Separation of Temporally-Diverse Sources](https://ieeexplore.ieee.org/document/8462571)”, in _Proc. of IEEE Int.
+Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 4459--4463, Apr.
 2018.

-•	Cheng, Y., Cheema, S. A., Haardt, M., **Weiss, A.** and Yeredor, A., “[First-Order Perturbation Analysis of SECSI with Generalized Unfoldings](https://ieeexplore.ieee.org/document/8462287)”, in _Proc.
-IEEE Int.
-Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 3196 - 3200, Apr.
+•	Cheng, Y., Cheema, S. A., Haardt, M., **Weiss, A.** and Yeredor, A., “[First-Order Perturbation Analysis of SECSI with Generalized Unfoldings](https://ieeexplore.ieee.org/document/8462287)”, in _Proc. of IEEE Int.
+Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 3196--3200, Apr.
 2018.

-•	Cheng, Y., Cheema, S. A., Haardt, M., **Weiss, A.** and Yeredor, A., “[Performance Analysis of Least-Squares Khatri-Rao Factorization](https://ieeexplore.ieee.org/document/8313178)”, in _Proc.
-IEEE 7th Int.
-Workshop on Computational Advances in Multi-Sensor Adaptive Processing (CAMSAP)_, pp. 447 - 451, Dec.
+•	Cheng, Y., Cheema, S. A., Haardt, M., **Weiss, A.** and Yeredor, A., “[Performance Analysis of Least-Squares Khatri-Rao Factorization](https://ieeexplore.ieee.org/document/8313178)”, in _Proc. of IEEE 7th Int.
+Workshop on Computational Advances in Multi-Sensor Adaptive Processing (CAMSAP)_, pp. 447--451, Dec.
 2017.

-•	Cheema, S. A., Balda, E. R., **Weiss, A.**, Yeredor, A. and Haardt, M., “[Analytical Performance Analysis of the Semi-Algebraic Framework for Approximate CP Decompositions via Simultaneous Matrix Diagonalizations (SECSI)](https://ieeexplore.ieee.org/abstract/document/8335434)”, in _Proc. of 51st Asilomar Conf. on Signals, Systems, and Computers_, Nov.
+•	Cheema, S. A., Balda, E. R., **Weiss, A.**, Yeredor, A. and Haardt, M., “[Analytical Performance Analysis of the Semi-Algebraic Framework for Approximate CP Decompositions via Simultaneous Matrix Diagonalizations (SECSI)](https://ieeexplore.ieee.org/abstract/document/8335434)”, in _Proc. of 51st Asilomar Conf. on Signals, Systems, and Computers_, pp. 703--707, Nov.
 2017, invited paper.

-•	**Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “[A Maximum Likelihood “Identification-Correction” Scheme of Sub-Optimal “SeDJoCo” Solutions for Semi-Blind Source Separation](https://ieeexplore.ieee.org/document/7952939)”, in _Proc.
-IEEE Int.
-Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 4158 - 4162, Mar.
+•	**Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “[A Maximum Likelihood “Identification-Correction” Scheme of Sub-Optimal “SeDJoCo” Solutions for Semi-Blind Source Separation](https://ieeexplore.ieee.org/document/7952939)”, in _Proc. of IEEE Int.
+Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 4158--4162, Mar.
 2017.

-•	Balda, E. R., Cheema, S. A., **Weiss, A.**, Yeredor, A. and Haardt, M., “[Perturbation Analysis of Joint Eigenvalue Decomposition Algorithms](https://ieeexplore.ieee.org/document/7952727)”, in _Proc.
-IEEE Int.
-Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 3101 - 3105, Mar.
+•	Balda, E. R., Cheema, S. A., **Weiss, A.**, Yeredor, A. and Haardt, M., “[Perturbation Analysis of Joint Eigenvalue Decomposition Algorithms](https://ieeexplore.ieee.org/document/7952727)”, in _Proc. of IEEE Int.
+Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 3101--3105, Mar.
 2017.

 •	Balda, E. R., Cheema, S. A., Steinwandt, J., Haardt, M., **Weiss, A.** and Yeredor, A., “[First-Order Perturbation Analysis of Low-Rank Tensor Approximations Based on the Truncated HOSVD](https://ieeexplore.ieee.org/document/7869677)”, in _Proc. of 50th Asilomar Conf.
-Signals, Systems, and Computers_, pp. 1723 - 1727, Nov.
+Signals, Systems, and Computers_, pp. 1723--1727, Nov.
 2016, invited paper.

-•	Cheng, Y., Yeredor, A., **Weiss, A.** and Haardt, M., “[Extension of the “Sequentially Drilled” Joint Congruence Transformation (SeDJoCo) Problem](https://ieeexplore.ieee.org/document/7383767)”, in _Proc.
-IEEE 6th Int.
-Workshop on Computational Advances in Multi-Sensor Adaptive Processing (CAMSAP)_, pp. 185 - 188, Dec.
+•	Cheng, Y., Yeredor, A., **Weiss, A.** and Haardt, M., “[Extension of the “Sequentially Drilled” Joint Congruence Transformation (SeDJoCo) Problem](https://ieeexplore.ieee.org/document/7383767)”, in _Proc. of IEEE 6th Int.
+Workshop on Computational Advances in Multi-Sensor Adaptive Processing (CAMSAP)_, pp. 185--188, Dec.
 2015.

-•	**Weiss, A.**, Yeredor, A., Shtaif, M., “[MSE Reduction in Digital Compensation for Non-Linear Analog Channels](https://ieeexplore.ieee.org/document/7005809)”, in _Proc. of 28th IEEE Convention of Electrical & Electronics Engineers in Israel (IEEEI2014)_, Dec.
+•	**Weiss, A.**, Yeredor, A., Shtaif, M., “[MSE Reduction in Digital Compensation for Non-Linear Analog Channels](https://ieeexplore.ieee.org/document/7005809)”, in _Proc. of 28th IEEE Convention of Electrical & Electronics Engineers in Israel (IEEEI2014)_, pp. 1--5, Dec.
 2014.